1997 Ford Aspire CV Boots and Timing Belt Repair

 • 16,542 POSTS

-Hello and thanks for donating
+hello and thanks for donating

-that is a hard decision because if the front axle assembly fails during operation it could cause an accident and get you hurt.
-But if the timing belt breaks during operation then the valves and piston will most likely collide and cause internal engine damage.
-I know I would choose my own safety over a car's but ultimately the choice is yours.
+that is a hard decision because if the front axle assembly fails during operation it could cause an accident and get you hurt. but if the timing belt breaks during operation then the valves and piston will most likely collide and cause internal engine damage. i know i would choose my own safety over a car's but ultimately the choice is yours.

-Tuesday, May 18th, 2010 AT 4:47 PM
+May 18, 2010 at 4:47 PM